withbelay/style/Style/Frontend/index.md

 );

 // note, some things are NOT worth memoizing!
-// this needs even more time to calculate because of the overhead of memoizing, small things are not worth memozing const doubler = useCallback(
+// this needs even more time to calculate because of the overhead of memoizing, small things are not worth memoizing const doubler = useCallback(
   () => x * 2,
   [x],